National Highway 112 (India)

 National Highway 112 (NH 112) is a highway in the Indian state of West Bengal.
 It runs from Barasat to Petrapole border with Bangladesh.
+The road also known as Jessore road.

 NH 112 was earlier denoted as NH 35.

 It is one of the most important connecting links between Kolkata and Bangladesh.
 It is a part of the historic Jessore Road which runs from Shyambazar in North Kolkata to Jessore in Bangladesh.